The Essential Guide to HTTP Request Parameters in REST API

 Why Use Request Parameters?

-Here are some of the main benefits of using request parameters in REST APIs:
+Here are some of the main benefits of using REST API parameters:

 • Simplicity - Appending key-value pairs to the URL is an easy way to pass data.
 The client doesn't need to construct a complex request body.